DFE-Digital/fh-web-components/src/FamilyHubs.SharedKernel.Razor/README.md

 Notes:
 * This version requires `_ViewStart.cshtml` to not be overridden in the consuming project.
 If you need to override `_ViewStart.cshtml`, ensure the contents of the version in this package is included in your overridden version.
 A later version might contain a helper for this.
-* The `FamilyHubsUi` config section now requires the `Urls` section to be included in the consuming project's appsettings.json file (otherwise a NullReferenceException is thrown from _Layout).
-The next version will remove this requirement.